Mix large and small things when loading washing machine.

 Unsatisfactory rinse/spin results

-Many models of modern washing machines have the system automatically detect an imbalanced load of laundry in
+Many models of modern washing machines have the system automatically detect an imbalanced

-the drum.
-In the case of loading a washing machine with heavy things, the system can automatically reduce the speed of the drum in the extraction
+things, the system can automatically reduce the speed of the drum in the extraction

-to avoid damage to the washing machine or even just to interrupt the cycle of rinse/spin, if the imbalance is significant.
+to avoid damage to the washing machine or even just to interrupt the cycle of rinse/spin,

-- If at the end of rinse/spin cycle things remain wet, put large items mixed up with small items in
+- If at the end of rinse/spin cycle things remain wet, put large items mixed up with

-the drum to balance the load, and repeat the rinse/spin cycle.
+small items in the drum to balance the load, and repeat the rinse/spin cycle.

-- If after that the problem persists, see "Problems with water drainage and water extraction"
+- If after that the problem persists, see "Problems with water drainage and water

 Problems with water drainage and water extraction